jenningsanderson/yurtski.com/pages/faq.markdown

 ### What do I need to bring?
 <a class="link" href="/packing.html">Click here to see our suggested packing list.</a>

-What is supplied at the yurts?
+### What is supplied at the yurts?
-Yurtski provides a wood burning stove, firewood, ax, maul ax/splitting tool, cook stove, propane, lantern, white gas, pots, pans, plates, bowls, cups, cooking and eating utensils, kettle, snow melt pots, at least 5 gallons spring H20 for drinking (only if a gear haul is elected), sleeping mattresses/pads/cot/futon, Life flight extraction kit (helicopter specific backboard, splints, neck braces, emergency blanket, six man carry, basic first aid), super terrain
+Yurtski provides a wood burning stove, firewood, ax, maul ax/splitting tool, cook stove, propane, lantern, white gas, pots, pans, plates, bowls, cups, cooking and eating utensils, kettle, snow melt pots, at least 5 gallons of spring water for drinking (only if a gear haul is elected), sleeping mattresses/pads/cot/futon, Life flight extraction kit (helicopter specific backboard, splints, neck braces, emergency blanket, six man carry, basic first aid), and most importantly, super terrain!

 ### Is there an outhouse?
 There is a three sided outhouse located directly behind each yurt in order to answer nature’s call in relative comfort.